 THE DETAILS: Perhaps surprisingly, it is quite true that some NASA websites have published badly touched-up versions of the Apollo images.
-For example, image S69-40308 at Spaceflight.nasa.gov (below) is crudely retouched by cutting and pasting in its top right part.
+For example, image S69-40308, posted for several years at Spaceflight.nasa.gov (Figure 5.21-1), is crudely retouched by cutting and pasting in its top right part (Figure 5.21-2).
 The alteration is revealed by the unusually repeating patterns in the lunar soil.

 Copy-pasting is often used in digital retouching to cover unwanted details or a flaw in the picture.
 Here the touch-up is so blatant that even dust specks that were on the scanned film have been conspicuously duplicated.

 However, this doesn’t mean that NASA systematically retouches its pictures and is concealing embarrassing or top-secret details: it seems rather unlikely that a high-level cover-up would publish such clumsy and easily detectable fakes.
 Besides, NASA websites also offer other copies of this image that have not been retouched (for example at the Apollo Lunar Surface Journal).
-These copies reveal that the copy-pasting is merely correcting defects in scans taken from old, damaged copies of the original films.
+Further copies are available in private collections of vintage prints and don’t exhibit this retouching).
+These copies reveal that the copy-pasting is merely correcting defects in scans taken from old, damaged duplicates of the original films.
 It’s just a clean-up, not a deception.

 Having no funds allocated for a fresh scan of the Apollo images, the departments used whatever they had, as Dave Williams of NASA Goddard Spaceflight Center told me in personal correspondence in September 2003.
 The same process generated the alleged letter C on a rock, debunked earlier in this chapter.